TKPJava courseware is created by professional developers

 Lynn Langit is a Cloud and Big Data architect.
 She is the Director and lead courseware developer for TKP.
 Lynn began teaching kids to code while at Microsoft for their Digigirlz program.
 She has a degree in Linguistics.

 Jessica Ellis is the Director for the Boys and Girls Club of San Dieguito.
-She is the Program Director for TKP.
+She is the Director of TKPLabs and also Program Director for TKP.
 Jessica first taught her own sons to code with TKP courseware.
-She is also currently developing IoT courseware for TKP.
+Additionally, she is currently developing IoT courseware for TKP.

 Jim Counts is a professional developer interested in testing, legacy code, and teaching kids programming.
 He is the lead TKPJava courseware developer.
 Jim recently was awarded an MS in Computer Science in part for his research on teaching computational thinking using interactive games.